Introduction: Artsy Poster

 This step is the most time-consuming, but simple, just trace the image from one paper to another.
 Here are a few tips I found helpful.

 First, trace with pencil and use an eraser to fix mistakes.
-Start from up and go down so you don't mess the pencil lines
+Start from up and go down so you don't mess the pencil lines with your palm.

 If the picture has lots of little details closely together, draw little x’s where it needs to be colored.
-This helps the final drawing step, so you don’t need to keep the big paper and the taped sheets together (coloring a large sheet taped to a window can get a bit hard) while coloring the big dark areas in.
+This helps the final drawing step, so you don’t need to keep the big paper and the taped sheets together (coloring a large sheet taped to a window can get a bit tedious) while coloring the big dark areas in.

 When drawing it with marker, star from the bottom.
 I like to do my markering on the floor, so starting from the bottom inhibits messing the pencil lines again.
+When doing it in this order, make sure to let the marker dry before rubbing your hand on it.

 Remember to take few steps back now and then so you see where you at.